vasilakisfil/Introspected-REST/README.md

-Surprisingly, [RFC 7231](https://tools.ietf.org/html/rfc7231) notes on HTTP status code 300 (Multiple Choices) that should it be used for reactive negotiation along with `Link` header to communicate the available options to the client, using the `alternate` link relation type.
+Surprisingly, [RFC 7231](https://tools.ietf.org/html/rfc7231) notes on HTTP status code 300 (Multiple Choices) that it could be used for reactive negotiation along with `Link` header to communicate the available options to the client, using the `alternate` link relation type.